 The challenge is supported by three FREE resource packs:

-- A world of pollution (plastic and wider pollution issues, the carbon cycle, acidification and deoxygenation) – Available in January 2020
+- A world of pollution extension pack (plastic and wider pollution issues, the carbon cycle, acidification and deoxygenation)

-- Climate power (the water cycle, the role of oceans in the weather, climate change issues) – Available by June 8, 2020, World Oceans Day, in time for our next challenge phase!
+- Climate power extension pack (the water cycle, the role of oceans in the weather, climate change issues) – Available by June 8, 2020, World Oceans Day, in time for our next school year!

 why the oceans matter, sea life and habitats, threats and challenges to ocean health!